 - Temperatures start to rise as the water levels on the Mekong drop.
 Crop burning also starts towards the end of the month when the air becomes hazy in rural areas.

 - This is the beginning of the rainy season which tends to be warmer with short rain showers in the afternoon.
-A haze often forms in the air as a result of the slashing and burning of crops in the countryside.
+A haze often forms in the air because of the slashing and burning of countryside crops.

 - The monsoon hits Laos with short sharp showers and the higher you are, the heavier the rain.
 The rocket festival tends to occur in June to encourage more rain bursts.